grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "I can die with that."

 "Seriously.
-Do you're fuckin' best not to die boys.
+Do your fuckin' best _not_ to die if you fuckin' please.
 Out."

 Hemi hung the mic back on the hook.